 Whatever their word for it, all of the researchers identified a key point in the idea generation process where you need to work with your ideas to allow them to fully form.
 This is where a team brainstorming meeting can come into play.
 Experiment with your ideas, make new connections, force relationships, question assumptions, and perform other techniques to see your information in a new way.

 Even the fictional creative genius, Don Draper, had a process.
 “Just think about it deeply, and then forget it.
 An idea will…jump up in your face.”

-Harvard researchers have found that distracting yourself from the idea generation process can help you disengage from a fixation on the ineffective solution.
+Harvard researchers have found that distracting yourself from the idea-generation process can help you disengage from a fixation on an ineffective solution.
 The longer you work on an idea, the more entrenched you’ll become in a single way of thinking.
 That’s what creates 20 blogs on the same topic with no new or interesting insights.
 Step away from the problem, go for a run, sleep on it, and you’ll give your subconscious a chance to form new connections and new ideas.